 - If the landlord fails to respond to your request or does not perform the repairs, then write a second letter and state that as a last resort, you may call a City inspector to file a complaint and that you may also file a petition with the Rent Board for a rent adjustment if the items are not repaired by a date that you think is reasonable.

 - Be sure to document your efforts to get the repairs done; keep copies of all letters you send and keep a log of all phone calls and what was said.

 - If the problem is not resolved within a reasonable time, then you should contact the Department of Building Inspection or the Department of Public Health to request an inspection.
-You may also file a Tenant Petition for a rent reduction based on a substantial decrease in housing services.
-In addition, if the inspector determines that the defective condition constitutes a code violation, you may ask the Rent Board to defer a proposed rent increase until the repair is made.
+The contact information for both of these City agencies can be found on the referral listing on our website.
+You may also file a tenant petition for a rent reduction based on a substantial decrease in housing services.
+In addition, if the inspector determines that the defective condition constitutes a code violation, you may ask the Rent Board to defer a proposed rent increase until the repair is made by filing a tenant petition for failure to repair and maintain housing services.
 Such a claim must be filed within 60 days of receiving a notice of proposed rent increase.

 For more information on filing a tenant petition, refer to Fact Sheet 6, “Tenant Petitions.”
 To obtain a copy of Fact Sheet 6 and access the various the tenant petition forms, you can visit the Forms Center on our website.
 The Fact Sheet, referral listing and petition forms are also available at our office.